benleov/innablr-code-challenge/Readme.md

 ### Notes

-There are 4 containers managed by docker-compose:

-- Dockerfile-develop - A container to run while developing locally (watches changes)
-- Dockerfile-test - A container to run jest tests
-- Dockerfile-production - Production container

 ```build.yml``` contains metadata about the project, including the application name, version and description.

 - Application source code is in ```src/```